 To polish, carve, slice, cut and file your gemstones you will need to use diamond tools.
 We have a wide range of wheels, burrs, files, pastes, drill bits and laps, come and have a look at Eternal Tools Diamond Tools

-Whether you're looking to carve, wire wrap, set or drill your gemstones we hope here at Eternal Tools we can help you with the precision tools you'll need.
+Whether you're looking to carve, wire wrap, set or drill your gemstones we hope here at Eternal Tools we can help you with the precision tools and lapidary tools you'll need.

 For detailed information and a list of gemstones and Popular Birthstones visit The International Gem Society's website